ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda-stage.md

 ### Using Conda staging in job scripts

-To work with staged conda environments in your job scripts, make sure to first configure it to do automatic staging interactively from a development node, e.g.
+To work with staged conda environments in your job scripts, make sure to first configure it to do automatic staging interactively from a development node as above.
+Then activate the environment as usual, e.g.

 ```sh
 #! /usr/bin/env bash